Anime

 animearray array in the

-Incredibox app for Steam to check your animation.
+Incredibox app to check your animation.